 2. Shanghai Jiao Tong University

-When discussing the best law universities in China, Shanghai Jiao Tong University (SJTU) consistently stands out for combining elite, research-driven academics with a prime location in Shanghai, one of Asia’s most influential legal and commercial hubs.
-Its KoGuan School of Law is internationally oriented, supported by specialized research centers across key fields (from competition and financial law to intellectual property and human rights), and it offers structured international pathways such as English-taught LL.M. study designed for global legal practice.
-This mix of global visibility and practice-facing training is a big reason SJTU is regularly recognized in major international rankings for both the university overall and for law specifically.
+When discussing the best law universities in China, Shanghai Jiao Tong University (SJTU) stands out for combining research-driven academics with a prime location in Shanghai, one of Asia’s influential legal and commercial hubs.
+Its KoGuan School of Law is internationally oriented, supported by specialized research centers in areas such as competition law, financial law, intellectual property, human rights, and EU law.
+It also offers international pathways, including an English-taught LL.M. in Chinese Law and an S.J.D. program for international students.

 That international, skills-based approach is exactly what drew Serbian attorney Stefan Pekić to pursue his LL.M. at SJTU as he deepened his focus on international trade law and cross-border cooperation.
-Describing the classroom culture, he emphasized that “the teaching approach… focused heavily on discussion during lectures, and writing research papers at the end of each semester,” adding that “the system was not based on rote memorization, which suited me very well.”
-In a field where legal reasoning and persuasive writing matter as much as doctrinal knowledge, his experience highlights how SJTU’s law training aims to build the habits and outputs (analysis, debate, research) that translate directly into international legal work.
+Describing the classroom culture, he noted the emphasis on “discussion during lectures” and “writing research papers at the end of each semester,” adding that the program was “not based on rote memorization.”
+In a field where legal reasoning and persuasive writing matter as much as doctrinal knowledge, his experience highlights how SJTU’s law training builds habits that translate directly into international legal work.

 Just as important, Pekić’s story shows how accessible SJTU can be for talented international applicants, and how seriously it supports them once they arrive.
-He noted that “all classes were conducted entirely in English,” making it realistic to earn a China-based LL.M. without needing Chinese for academic success.
+He noted that his classes were conducted in English, making it realistic to earn a China-based LL.M. without needing Chinese for academic success.
 SJTU’s broader appeal is a top-tier Chinese law environment with global reach, strong institutional organization, and real pathways for international lawyers who want China expertise without compromising on academic rigor.

 3. Southwest University of Political Science and Law